Video game remake: History

 Some of the earliest remakes to be recognized as such were attempts to modernize games to the standards of later games in the series.
 Some were even on the same platforms as the original, for example Ultima I: The First Age of Darkness, a 1986 remake of the original that appeared on multiple platforms, including the Apple II, the system the game originated on.
 Other early remakes of this type include Sierra's early-1990s releases of King's Quest, Space Quest and Leisure Suit Larry.
 These games used the technology and interface of the most recent games in Sierra's series, and original assets in a dramatically different style.
 The intent was not simply to bring the game to a new platform, but to modernize older games which had in various ways become dated.

-With the birth of the retrogaming phenomenon, remakes became a way for companies to revive nostalgic brands.
+With the birth of the retro gaming phenomenon, remakes became a way for companies to revive nostalgic brands.
 Galaga '88 and Super Space Invaders '91 were both attempts to revitalize aging arcade franchises with modernized graphics and new gameplay elements, while preserving many signature aspects of the original games.
 The 16-bit generation of console games was marked by greatly enhanced graphics compared to the previous generation, but often relatively similar gameplay, which led to an increased interest in remakes of games from the previous generation.
 Super Mario All-Stars remade the entire NES Mario series, and was met with great commercial success.
 Remake compilations of the Ninja Gaiden and Mega Man series followed.
 As RPGs increased in popularity, games in the Dragon Quest, Ys and Megami Tensei series were also remade.
 In the mid-'90s, Atari released a series of remakes with the 2000 brand, including Tempest 2000, Battlezone 2000, and Defender 2000.
 After Atari's demise, Hasbro continued the tradition, with 3D remakes of Pong, Centipede, and Asteroids.

 By 1994 the popularity of CD-ROM led to many remakes with digitized voices and, sometimes, better graphics, although Computer Gaming World noted the "amateur acting" in many new and remade games on CD.
 Emulation also made perfect ports of older games possible, with compilations becoming a popular way for publishers to capitalize on older properties.